 8 large cloves of garlic

-- Fill an all-metal stock pot one third full of water.
-Stir in vinegar.
-Place poultry carcasses in water.
-You may break the bones, so they fit compactly in pot.
-Add more water to cover carcasses and stir well.
-You’ll need room in pot for the vegetables later.
-Let sit 30 minutes.
-(The vinegar draws out the nutrients from the bone marrow.)
+- Fill an oven-proof stock pot one-third full of water, stir in vinegar, place poultry carcasses in water-may break the bones to fit compactly in pot.
+Add more water to cover carcasses and stir well (you’ll need room in pot for the vegetables later).
+Let sit 30 minutes (the vinegar draws out the nutrients from the bone marrow).

 - Preheat oven to 350 degrees.

-- Turn temperature down to 300 degrees.
-Cook for a total of 12 to 24 hours.
+- Turn temperature down to 300 degrees; cook for a total of 12 to 24 hours; longer periods produce more nutrition, though 12 hours is still quite good.

-- Add more water periodically, to keep the bones covered.
-However don’t add any more water the last 6 hours of cooking.
-This will aid in reducing broth.
+- Add more water periodically, keeping the bones covered; don’t, however, add any more water the last 6 hours of cooking (this will aid in reducing broth, for freezing compactly).

 - Strain when done.
-If needed, reduce to 3 quarts of liquid if using 3 chicken carcasses, or 2 quarts liquid per turkey carcass.
-Freezes well.
+If needed, reduce to 3 quarts of liquid if using 3 chicken carcasses, or 2 quarts liquid per large turkey carcass.
+Freezes beautifully!